rticommunity/connextdds-py/docs/source/topic.rst

 Topics
 ~~~~~~

-Shared knowlege of the data types is a requirement for different
+Shared knowledge of the data types is a requirement for different
 applications to communicate with this API.
-THe applications must also
+The applications must also
 share a way to identify what data is to be shared.
 Data (regardless of
-type) is uniquelu distinguished by using a name called a Topic.
+type) is uniquely distinguished by using a name called a Topic.
 By definition, a Topic corresponds to a single data type.
 However,
 several Topics may refer to the same data type.